 What Causes a Gas Flame to Turn Orange?

-A proper combination or ratio between oxygen and fuel must be used to produce blue flame to ensure proper combustion.
+To ensure proper combustion, a proper combination or ratio between oxygen and fuel must be used to produce a blue flame.
 When they come in the proper ratio, you get a blue flame.
-If you see a spec of orange or yellow flame (just a little bit or occasionally), it’s most likely because of a dirty burner or dust particle.
+However, an orange or yellow flame can be caused by several factors, including a dirty burner, improper gas pressure, or even the type of gas used.

+If you see a speck of orange or yellow flame (just a little bit or occasionally), it’s most likely because of a dirty burner or dust particle.
 Orange flame is often caused by contaminants, such as when another element gets into the mix of oxygen and fuel.
 The orange flame is only temporary if the burner or stove is dirty.

 However, be aware of whether this ‘orange’ phenomenon continues.
 Sometimes, something is wrong with your stove, and you must contact a professional expert.
 You don’t want this issue to be prolonged because it can produce excessive CO (carbon monoxide), leading to CO poisoning.